danverbraganza/dotfiles/site-lisp/python-mode.el-6.0.10/doc/commands-python-mode.rst

 If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
 A trailing newline will be supplied if needed.

-With M-x univeral-argument user is prompted to specify another then default shell.
+With M-x universal-argument user is prompted to specify another then default shell.
 See also `M-x py-execute-region'.

 py-execute-buffer
 -----------------
 Send the contents of the buffer to a Python interpreter.

-When called with M-x univeral-argument, execution through `default-value' of `py-shell-name' is forced.
+When called with M-x universal-argument, execution through `default-value' of `py-shell-name' is forced.
-When called with M-x univeral-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
+When called with M-x universal-argument followed by a number different from 4 and 1, user is prompted to specify a shell.
 This might be the name of a system-wide shell or include the path to a virtual environment.

 If the file local variable `py-master-file' is non-nil, execute the named file instead of the buffer's file.